MAIN ANTIQUE STYLES

 At the very beginning of the 17th century the most outstanding of the early French Baroque artists and designers was the painter Simon Vouet, who spent fifteen years in Italy and was influenced by Paolo Veronese (1528-1588), Raphael (1483-1520), and Caravaggio (1573-1610).
 Vouet helped to decorate the Palais du Luxembourg, and he provided numerous cartoons for the tapestry-workers of the Louvre, where he was given apartments.
 He completed a vast amount of work, much of it with the help of his pupils, among whom Charles Le Brun (1619-90) was the most outstanding.
 Vouet it was - no doubt influenced by the intricate stucco scrollwork of the first Fontainebleau School - who was responsible for the fashion for floral decoration which is always greatly in evidence thereafter.
 He appears to have influenced the sculptor and designer Jean Le Pautre (1618-82), who worked at Versailles during the time of the Baroque architect and court favourite Louis Le Vau (1612-70).
 Le Pautre's designs are those of a sculptor, richly charged - 'overcharged' might be a better description - with classical figures, usually in high relief, and nude or almost so, in conjunction with scrolling acanthus, and floral and foliate garlands.
 These can be well seen in his designs for chimney-pieces.
 One is described as 'in the Italian manner, invented and engraved by I. Le Paultre, 1665', and another, even richer, flanked by Corinthian columns and surmounted by an allegorical group and a centrally disposed painting, as 'a la romaine'.
 These, sold in Paris by Mariette, a print-dealer of the rue Saint-Jacques, testify to the continuing Italian influence inherited from the 16th century.
 Le Pautre's designs for stucco ceilings were no less elaborate, and those of complete rooms might almost be described as the apotheosis of the Grand Manner.
 Those for cabinets on ornately carved gilt stands match his more permanent architectural work, and he is generally notable for an air of massiveness and height.
 Although it is impossible to relate any existing interiors to his actual published designs, his influence must have made a very considerable contribution to the middle Louis Quatorze style.
 Other members of the same family also functioned as designers, notably the architect Pierre Le Pautre (16591744), whose designs, far less ornate, foreshadowed the style of the Regency.

 A precocious student of Simon Vouet, Charles Le Brun had completed a history painting for Cardinal Richelieu when he was only 15.
 Influenced by Poussin during a visit to Italy, he returned to France to receive several commissions, including decorative work at the Chateau of Vaux-le-Vicomte for Nicolas Fouquet (1615-80), Superintendent of Finances in France (1653-61).
 In addition, Cardinal Mazarin presented Le Brun to Anne of Austria, while Louis XIV entrusted him with the task of decorating the Galerie d'Apollon at the Louvre.
 He was also tasked with painting parts of the Palace of Versailles Palace, including the ceiling in the Galerie des Glaces (Hall of Mirrors).
 He was also responsible for the mural painting in the Salon de Paix, next door, as well as the Salon de la Guerre.
-Appointed chief painter to the King, he worked at Saint-Germain, Marly and Sceaux, and as director of the Manufacture royale and Gobelins factory he produced a variety of tapestry art and designed furniture, jewellery and wrought-ironwork, watching over every detail of production.
+Appointed chief painter to the King, he worked at Saint-Germain, Marly and Sceaux, and as director of the Gobelins tapestry factory he produced a variety of tapestry art and designed furniture, jewellery and wrought-ironwork, watching over every detail of production.
 A central figure in French Baroque architecture as well as painting, Le Brun became a virtual dictator of applied art in France, excelling as designer, decorator and administrator.
 Made director of the French Academy, he used it to elevate the arts of painting and sculpture in importance, and also founded a French Academy in Rome along with the Prix de Rome.
 Le Brun continued to dominate the field of decorative art in France until the death of Colbert, his political patron, in 1683.
 Colbert's successor, the Marquis de Louvois (1641-1691), replaced Le Brun by Pierre Mignard (1612-95), but because of the difficulties of the time the royal manufactories were already in decline.
 To the foundations laid by Le Brun much of the pre-eminence of French art throughout the succeeding centuries is due.

 Daniel Marot, son of Jean Marot, was a Huguenot who left France after the Revocation of the Edict of Nantes to become architect to William III of England.
 Both father and son were prolific designers, but Daniel is by far the better known.
 He seems to have specialized in the design of beds, the most important item of household furniture in the 17th century.
 Either with posts (lit a la francaise) surmounted by a canopy, or with a canopy supported only at the back (lit a la duchesse), his designs called for tasselled drapes and valances of the utmost richness which inspired the ornament known as lambrequins, much used as a painted motif on faience during the last years of the 17th century.
 His canopies were surmounted at each corner by plumes.
 Some of Marot's chimney-piece designs for the first time provided space for the display of porcelain and faience vases, which he may have done for the English Queen Mary.
 Chimney-pieces very similar in design are to be found at Hampton Court, where the Queen had introduced the fashion for Oriental porcelain and European tin-enamelled ware (Delft) into England.
 In his designs for panels Marot made use of strapwork in conjunction with foliage, especially acanthus scrolls, floral garlands, and foliate swags, as well as grotesques, some with popular allegorical subjects.
 Apart from interior fittings, he designed console tables, cabinets, mirror-frames, lighting appliances, and even such small items as snuff-boxes.
 He also specialized in the design of elaborately ornamented cases for long-case clocks, termed regulateurs in France.